Why would I want to file criminal charges against the abusive person?

 - the kind of sentence the abusive person should get,

 - the types of “plea bargains” that sound fair to you.
-A “plea bargain” is when someone accused of a crime agrees to plead guilty and give up his right to trial, in exchange for being charged with a less serious crime and getting a lighter sentence.
+A “plea bargain” is when someone accused of a crime agrees to plead guilty and give up their right to trial, in exchange for being charged with a less serious crime and getting a lighter sentence.

 If the abusive person does not plead guilty

 It will be up to the judge or the jury to decide if the person who abused you is guilty or not guilty.
-If he is found guilty, the District Attorney's office will ask the judge to give the abusive person a particular sentence.
+If the abusive is found guilty, the District Attorney's office will ask the judge to give the abusive person a particular sentence.
 You might be able to give your opinion on what should happen, but in the end it will not be your decision.
 The judge will decide the sentence.